An enumeration of 1-perfect ternary codes: Introduction

 \section{Introduction}

 Perfect $1$-error-correcting $q$-ary codes are codes with parameters of $q$-ary Hamming codes over the Galois field GF$(q)$ of order $q$, which exist for every prime power $q$ and length $n$ of form $(q^m-1)/(q-1)$, $m\in\{2,3,\ldots\}$.
-Since the pioneer work of Vasil'ev on $1$-perfect binary codes~\cite{Vas:nongroup_perfect.de} and its $q$-ary generalization by Sch{\"o}nheim~\cite{Schonheim68}, it is known that the Hamming code is not a unique $1$-perfect code and the number of nonequivalent $1$-perfect codes grows doubly exponentially in $n$ (at least $q^{q^{cn}-o(n)}$, where $c\simeq \frac12$ \cite{HK:q-ary}).
+Since the pioneer work of Vasil'ev on $1$-perfect binary codes~\cite{Vas:nongroup_perfect.de} and its $q$-ary generalization by Sch{\"o}nheim~\cite{Schonheim68}, it is known that the Hamming code is not a unique $1$-perfect code and the number of nonequivalent $1$-perfect codes grows doubly exponentially in $n$ (at least $q^{q^{cn-o(n)}}$, where $c=\frac1q$ if $q=2,3$ and $c\simeq \frac2q$ for large~$q$~\cite{HK:q-ary}).

-Perfect codes, including non-binary ones, can be used in different applications, for example, in steganography schemes, see e.g.~\cite{RRR:2011}, \cite{KPCh:2019}.
-Using nonlinear codes, with the possibility to choose a code from the set of many nonequivalent ones, adds additional difficulties to anyone who wants to hack such a scheme.
-From this point of view, the study of nonlinear $1$-perfect codes, especially classes of codes whose structure is well understood, is important both from theoretical point of view and for evaluating their potential use in applications.
+Perfect codes, including non-binary ones, can be used in different applications, for example, in steganography schemes, see e.g.~\cite{ZhangLi:2008}, \cite{RRR:2011}, \cite{KPCh:2019}.
+As mentioned in \cite{ZhangLi:2008}, the possibility to choose a code from a large variety can increase security of steganographic systems, adding additional difficulties to anyone who wants to hack such a scheme.
+So, the study of nonlinear $1$-perfect codes, especially classes of codes whose structure is well understood (which allows to develop efficient decoding algorithms), is important both from theoretical point of view and for evaluating their potential use in applications.